Enter your email, and we'll send instantly send you our "Ultimate Scrapbooking Organization Guide!"

 Looking for scrapbook paper organization ideas?

-Scrapbook paper is one of those things that you just keep buying more of without realizing how much you already have.
+Scrapbook paper is one of those things that you just keep on buying without realizing how much you already have.
 It's easy to get overwhelmed by how much paper you have, but a good scrapbook paper storage and organization solutions will be your saving grace.
-To address this problem and avoid any chaos, try to incorporate some of the scrapbook organization ideas below.
+To address this problem and avoid any chaos, try to incorporate these scrapbook organization ideas below.

-For patterned paper that doesn't have a set subject, you can divide them into groups like "paisleys" and "abstract backgrounds" so you still have a general idea of what you have.
+For patterned paper storage (that doesn't have a set subject), you can divide them into groups like "paisleys" and "abstract backgrounds" so you still have a general idea of what you have.
 It's time-consuming, but you'll thank yourself later!

 How much time have we all spent sorting through our scrapbook paper stash to find what you need for a particular project?
-Since when did paper hunting for that perfect solid cardstock to match our patterned paper for matting, cutouts, and borders from your paper storage been so tiresome?!
+Since when did paper hunting for that perfect solid cardstock to match your patterned paper formatting, cutouts, and borders from your paper storage been so tiresome?!

-For example, if you buy new Christmas paper to use for an upcoming layout, put it together in a rack or organizer with the red that perfectly matches the patterned paper.
+For example, if you buy new Christmas paper to use for an upcoming layout, put it together in a vertical rack or organizer that perfectly matches the patterned paper.
 You can simply store them in DIY craft boxes or even use large shoe boxes to fit 12x12 paper or other paper sizes.
 You can also design your DIY boxes to match the color of your papers.

-This is a great way to store colorful scrapbooking paper supplies, stay organized, and make things easier when it comes time to scrap.
+This is a great way to store colorful scrapbooking paper supplies, stay organized, and make things easier when it's time to scrap!

 If you have the space in your scrapbook area, vertical paper racks, shelf units, or a craft drawer is a great investment.

 You can choose from a smaller organizer to tabletop racks, or from medium-sized storage up to a craft organizer that takes up half a wall.

-It's a great way to keep your paper organized, especially if you're consistently buying new paper that you want to quickly add to the right spot in your ever-growing collection.
+It's a great way to keep your paper neatly arranged, especially if you're consistently buying new paper that you want to quickly add to the right spot in your ever-growing collection.

-If we're talking about scrapbook paper organization ideas then we can't overlook accordion folders!
+If we're talking about scrapbook paper storage ideas then we can't overlook accordion folders!

 We've all seen those accordion folders.
 You know, the ones that expand and have a dozen or two compartments separated by dividers?

 Those are the perfect choice for paper organization.
-You can organize by color, occasion, subject, and more.
-There are accordion folders specifically made for scrapbook paper, so be on the lookout for one to help keep you organized.
+You can store your paper by color, occasion, subject, and more.
+There are accordion folders specifically made for scrapbook paper storage, so be on the lookout for one to help keep you organized.

 No, we're not talking about the movie, The Purge.
 You know how you do spring cleaning every year?
-Think of this as spring cleaning for your scrapbook paper.
+Think of this as spring cleaning for your scrapbook storage.

-Take time once a year to sift through all your paper and sell, donate, give away, or throw out any paper scraps and untouched paper packs you know you won't use.
+Take time once a year to sift through all your craft paper and sell, donate, give away, or throw out any paper scraps and untouched paper packs you know you won't ever use.

-This doesn't normally apply to solid cardstocks or generic patterned paper, but more so to more particular papers.
+This doesn't normally apply to solid cardstocks or generic patterned paper, but more so for particular color paper sets.

 For example, maybe you have tons of piano paper because your daughter used to take piano lessons.
-If she's done taking lessons and you've scrapbooked all the photos you have, you might want to consider giving the leftover paper to someone who will actually use it.
-This helps you keep your products organized, plus your friends will love you for giving them some new paper!
+If she's done taking lessons and you've scrapbooked all the photos you have, you might want to consider giving the leftover scrapbook paper to someone who will actually use it.
+This helps you keep your craft supplies organized, plus your friends will love you for giving them some new paper!